 Tucked away down a quiet, unassuming street lies this gym that really packs a punch.
 Classes at Sweat It are longer than most, ranging from 40-60 minutes of high-intensity training– combining intense cardiovascular treadmill interval work with functional strength and conditioning exercises.
 The Pillar Killer class focuses on core power and, like most of the classes, splits its time 50:50 between the rig and running machine (which features sled and parachute settings).
 The instructors are on-hand to guide you through the class and motivate in a way that isn’t overwhelming or aggressive.
 After class, step into their utilitarian, stripped-back style changing rooms with amazing-smelling L:a Bruket soaps on hand for a well-deserved shower before picking up a freshly prepared smoothie (with the option to personalise and add protein), and leaving with a spring in your step.
 From £14.50 per class when bought as a package, or £21 drop-in.
 4 Kean Street, London WC2B 4AS

 Transition Zone has just launched one of the most exciting fitness classes of the year.
 Are you a fan of the Reformer bed, famous for taking your Pilates workout to the next level?
-Then you’ll love the brand new Reformer Chair which has just arrived from the US!
+Then you’ll love the brand new Reformer Chair which recently arrived from the US!
 With devotees such as Michelle Obama and various Victoria’s Secret Angels, the boutique Fulham gym is ahead of the curve and currently the only place where you can find it in London.
 Try an intense 45-minute pure Reformer chair class for a total 360 workout that will stretch and strengthen your every muscle – and each class is no more than 5 people to ensure it’s as personalised and engaging as possible.
 Available as part of a membership or one-off class drop-in: more information here.
 17 Heathman’s Road, London SW6 4TJ.

 Founded by professional dancer Andrea Rogers, Xtend Barre merges elements of dance, ballet and Pilates to create an adrenaline-fuelled formula.
 Geared to challenge bodies of any age, gender or fitness background, this 55-minute total body workout serves to strengthen, lengthen and chisel the body.
 As well as the signature workout, 12 additional variations of classic Xtend Barre method are on offer in the London space, including classes incorporating elements of yoga, reformer Pilates and Tabata/HIIT training.
 Within the Xtend Barre London flagship is a relaxation area and juice bar serving delicious, healthy juices and shakes to clients after their workout, and all changing rooms come complete with luxury hair products and body washes.
 There’s even a shop for sports gear and exclusive merchandise for that post-workout fashion fix.
 49 Marylebone High Street, London W1U 5HH